 Can you Air Fry in Your Instant Pot?

 It’s pretty easy for appliances to build up in the kitchen, only for you to find that there are some that are only pulled out once or twice a year (if even!).
 That’s why it’s great when you can purchase a versatile appliance like the Instant Pot with all it’s settings, functions, and cooking options.
-If you’re struggling to choose between the two, check out this article on Instant Pot Vs Air Fryer by corriecooks.
+If you’re struggling to choose between the two, learn the difference between an Instant Pot Vs Air Fryer.

 So it can be disappointing to find out the Instant Pot is not very suitable for cooking crispy foods.
 This is on account of the fact that it uses steam (moisture) to cook the food.